 \section{Approach}

 We frame the Medication Regimen extraction problem as a Question Answering (QA) task, which forms the basis for our first approach.
-It can also be considered as a specific inference or relation extract task, since we extract specific information about an entity (\texttt{Medication Name}), hence our second approach is at the intersection of Question Answering (QA) and Information Extraction (IE) domains.
-Both the approaches involve using a contiguous segment of the transcript and the \texttt{Medication Name} as input, to find/infer the medication's \texttt{Dosage} and \texttt{Frequency}.
-When testing the approaches mimicking real-world conditions, we extract \texttt{Medication Name} from the transcript separately using ontology, refer to \ref{sec:eval_asr}.
+It can also be considered as a specific inference or relation extraction task, since we extract specific information about an entity (\texttt{Medication Name}).
+For this reason, our second approach is at the intersection of Question Answering (QA) and Information Extraction (IE) domains.
+Both approaches involve using a contiguous segment of the transcript and the \texttt{Medication Name} as input to find or infer the medication's \texttt{Dosage} and \texttt{Frequency}.
+When testing the approaches mimicking real-world conditions, we extract \texttt{Medication Name} from the transcript separately using medication ontology (refer to Section: \ref{sec:eval_asr}).

-In the first approach, we frame the MR task as a QA task and generate questions using the template: ``What is the $ <$dosage/frequency$>$ for $<$\texttt{Medication Name}$>$".
+In the first approach, we frame the MR task as a QA task and generate questions using the template: ``What is the $ <$dosage/frequency$>$ for $<$\texttt{Medication Name}$>$?".
 Here, we use an abstractive QA model based on pointer-generator networks \cite{see2017get} augmented with coattention encoder \cite{xiong2016dynamic} (QA-PGNet).

 In the second approach, we frame the problem as a conditioned IE task, where the information extracted depends on an entity (\texttt{Medication Name}).
 Here, we use a multi-decoder pointer-generator network augmented with coattention encoder (Multi-decoder QA-PGNet).
-Instead of using templates to generate questions and using a single decoder to extract different types of information as in the QA approach (which might lead to performance degradation), here we consider separate decoders for extracting specific types of information about an entity $E$ (\texttt{Medication Name}).
+Instead of using templates to generate questions and single decoder to extract different types of information as in the QA approach (which might lead to performance degradation), here we consider separate decoders for extracting specific types of information conditioned on an entity $E$ (\texttt{Medication Name}).